 Banks that sponsor single-employer defined benefit postretirement plans must adopt FAS 158 for Call Report purposes in accordance with the standard's effective date and transition provisions with respect to both funded status and measurement date.
-Accordingly, banks that have "publicly traded equity securities," as defined in FAS 158, must initially recognize the funded status of these plans as of the end of the fiscal year ending after December 15, 2006.
-All other banks must initially recognize the funded status of these plans as of the end of the fiscal year ending after June 15, 2007.
-Thus, banks that have a calendar year fiscal year should have adopted the funded status provisions of FAS 158 as of December 31, 2007, if they do not have "publicly traded equity securities."
-For Call Report purposes, banks should report the adjustments to the ending balance of AOCI from initially recognizing the funded status of their plans in accordance with FAS 158 as of the end of their fiscal year, net of tax, in item 10, "Other comprehensive income," of Schedule RI-A, Changes in Equity Capital.
-In the fiscal year that the measurement date provisions of FAS 158 are initially applied, banks should report the adjustment of the opening balance of retained earnings and any adjustment of the opening balance of AOCI in Schedule RI-A, item 2, "Restatements due to corrections of material accounting errors and changes in accounting principles." and should disclose this total amount in Schedule RI-E, item 4.
+In this regard, all banks should now have adopted the funded status provisions of FAS 158.
+For Call Report purposes, banks should report the adjustments to the ending balance of AOCI from initially recognizing the funded status of their plans in accordance with FAS 158 as of the end of their fiscal year of adoption, net of tax, in item 10, "Other comprehensive income," of Schedule RI-A, Changes in Equity Capital.
+In the fiscal year that the measurement date provisions of FAS 158 are initially applied, banks should report the adjustment of the opening balance of AOCI in Schedule RI-A, item 2, "Restatements due to corrections of material accounting errors and changes in accounting principles," and should disclose this total amount in Schedule RI-E, item 4.